alopez/alopez.github.com/index.md

 [My research group](collaborators) is part of the larger [Edinburgh natural language processing group](http://groups.inf.ed.ac.uk/edinburghnlp/) and we collaborate with many people in Edinburgh and more widely.
-I will be the co-director of the new
+I am the co-director of the
 [Centre for Doctoral Training in Natural Language Processing](https://edinburghnlp.inf.ed.ac.uk/cdt/), which will welcome its first students in September 2019.
-Currently I am co-director of the
+I am also the outgoing co-director of the
 [Centre for Doctoral Training in Data Science](http://datascience.inf.ed.ac.uk/).